kwonghung-YIP/spring-boot-docker-secret/README.md

 # Introduction

-This demo shows how spring boot loading the password property from docker secret, instead of hard coding it in a yaml or properties file.
-The idea is to load the password stored in docker secert as the properties, then other properties such as "spring.datasource.password" can refer to it.
+This demo shows how spring boot loading the password property from docker secret, instead of hard coding it in your application.yml file.

 # "spring.datasource.password" in application.yml